African Art at Wheaton College

 Josh Shade Collection

-Josh Shade and his partner Rosa Katz developed their collection of West African objects while living in Burkina Faso.
+Josh Shade and his wife Rosa Katz developed their collection of West African objects while living in Burkina Faso.
 He came to know of Wheaton's Permanent Collection through Mollie Denhard '10, who curated Collecting in the Peace Corps: Tangible Memories of the Toughest Job You'll Ever Love.
 Shade lent, and later donated, three Burkinabé musical instruments to the exhibition, which highlighted the collections of Returning Peace Corps Volunteers including James Whitney "Whit" Garberson, the late father of Wheaton alum Julian Garberson '09, and Denhard's own father George.
 While living in West Africa, Shade and Katz travelled extensively.
-During one trip to Ghana in 1976, Shade became engrossed by the workings of a local wood-carver, working along the Takoradi-Cape Coast Road.
+During one trip to Ghana in 1976, Shade became engrossed by the activities of a local wood-carver, working along the Takoradi-Cape Coast Road.
 He spent several hours helping to carve an Akan stool, which he later purchased from the wood-carver, along with the tools used to carve it.
 Shade generously donated these tools to Wheaton in 2013.
 After having been cleaned by student conservators, they can now be used for teaching and research.

 Makonde Belly Mask

 The college's most recent acquisition of African art, the belly mask was collected in the Mtawara region of Tanzania in the early 1950s.
 Created by a Makonde artist, the mask was carved from a single piece of wood to fit on the abdomen of the masquerader who performs it.
 Such masks are typically danced at initiation ceremonies, or midimu, and funerals.
 Although worn exclusively by men, belly masks honor both elderly and young women by acknowledging and imitating the struggles of childbirth.
 Many older masks, such as Wheaton's, also serve as a historical record of the practice of dinembu, or Makonde body modification.
 Although no longer widely practiced, these modifications included scarification and tattoos that serve as visible markers of self-discipline and adulthood.
 This rare object provides Wheaton professors from a variety of disciplines with the opportunity to use the mask in their teaching.
-Its acquisition was suggested by Associate Professor of Women's Studies and Art History, Kim Miller who said, "students students have historically been particularly interested in researching, writing papers about, and presenting on this type of piece.
+Its acquisition was suggested by Associate Professor of Women's Studies and Art History, Kim Miller who said, "students have historically been particularly interested in researching, writing papers about, and presenting on this type of piece.
 It will be amazing to be able to use the object itself – firsthand – in my classes."